DavHau/mach-nix/examples.md

 ## Examples for Tensorflow / PyTorch

 ### Tensorflow with SSE/AVX/FMA support
+Tensorflow from pypi does not provide any hardware optimization support.
+To get a SSE/AVX/FMA enabled version, it just needs to be taken from `nixpkgs`.

 I have a complex set of requirements including tensorflow.
 I'd like to have tensorflow with the usual nix features enabled like SSE/AVX/FMA which I cannot get from pypi.
 Therefore I must take tensorflow from nixpkgs.
 For everything else I keep the default, which means wheels are preferred.
 This allows for quicker installation of dependencies.
 ```nix
 mach-nix.mkPython {